fcbaker49/datasciencecoursera/README.md

 read.table("avgdata.dat")  [assumes avgdata.dat is in working directory] use the command read.table("https://github.com/fcbaker49/datasciencecoursera/blob/master/avgdata.dat") to read from github

-Please note that the data set is a 6 x 79 tidy data set as each variable is a single column, and each row is a single observation
+Please note that the data set is a tidy data set as each variable is a single column, and each row is a single observation

 The script for running the file that generates the tidy data uses the projectrun() command.
 >source("run_analysis.R")